Skip advert

 “There’s a mature feel to the Hyundai’s performance and refinement once on the move”

-We spent several days driving a pre-production Kona Electric on a mixture of British roads, and came away with a sense that it’s a more mature machine all around.
+Our time with the latest Kona Electric left us with a sense that it’s a more mature machine than the previous model all around.
 Even over undulating tarmac, the Kona Electric is now more comfortable without its wheels and body getting out of sync, and it’s especially comfortable on the 17-inch wheels of the Advance trim.

 From behind the wheel, the Kona Electric feels unflustered more of the time, making it reassuring to drive and relaxing for passengers.
 The suspension does a decent job of isolating potholes and speed bumps from the cabin, and you’ll barely notice them through the steering wheel.
 Speaking of which, the steering is smooth and consistent, but like most cars in this class, there isn’t too much feedback.
 But that’s even the case with more overtly sporty electric SUVs like the BMW iX1.